“ye know that the children of Israel were in bondage” (1 Nephi 17:25)

 “for we know that it is the power of the Lord that has shaken us” (1 Nephi 17:55).

 Using irony, the reader is shown the difference between what Laman and Lemuel claim to “know” versus what they actually “know”.
-Where did Joseph Smith learn the skills to craft such verbal irony while dictating the Book of Mormon?
+Where would Joseph Smith learn the skills to craft verbal irony like this, all while dictating a complex storyline?